Range Rover: Fourth generation (2012)

 The 4th generation Range Rover, codenamed L405, was exhibited in September 2012 at the 2012 Paris Motor Show.

 It uses an all-aluminium monocoque unitary body structure, instead of the third generation's steel unibody — making it the first production 4x4 SUV to do so, resulting in a reduction of 420 kg compared to its predecessor.

-Hybrid

 The Range Rover Hybrid is a diesel-powered hybrid electric model unveiled at the 2013 Frankfurt Motor Show.
 The ordering process began in September 2013, and retail deliveries in Europe were slated to start in early 2014.

-Plug-in Hybrid

-The Range Rover Plug-in Hybrid is a petrol-powered PHEV model unveiled in 2018.
+There was also a Range Rover Plug-in Hybrid, a petrol-powered PHEV model unveiled in 2018.

-Diesel

 In 2021 Land Rover started selling the Range Rover Sport D350 model which runs on the 3.0-litre D300 Ingenium Diesel engine.